sonar search of atoll perimeter. Onshore search of eastern beach area

 Solomons Research II: August 2011

 From August 20-30, 2011, John Clauss, Nancy Farrell, Karl Kern, Baoro Laxton Koraua and Gary F. Quigg, of The International Group for Historic Aircraft Recovery (TIGHAR) conducted a research expedition in the Solomon Islands consisting of oral history interviews with former residents of Nikumaroro Island (Kiribati) as well as a thorough examination of relevant archival materials in the Solomon Islands National Archives.
-See Solomons 2011 for a preliminary report.
+See Solomons Islands Research.

 No portion of the TIGHAR Website may be reproduced by xerographic,